kserve/kserve/README.md

 In the future, we hope to support more advanced use cases such as skew detection, explainability, and performance profiling across infrastructure configurations.

-This project is an evolution of the original proposal: https://github.com/kubeflow/kubeflow/issues/2306
+This project is an evolution of the [original proposal in the Kubeflow repo](https://github.com/kubeflow/kubeflow/issues/2306).
+To know more about KFServing architecture, and about the control plan and data plane specifications, please [follow along here](/docs)